Automattic/jetpack/to-test.md

 - For Test 1, the result should be that the data export does not include feedback posts, and during data erasure, the feedback posts are not deleted.
 - For Test 2, during erasure, you should see a message that personal data was found, but not erased, followed by the "because reasons" message.

+### Connection

+We updated the wording on the connection prompts text by removing the word "fascinating" from it.

+To test:

+* Start with a disconnected site.
+* Confirm that the connection on WordPress' Dashboard and on Jetpack's Dashboard lacks the word "fascinating".
+* Deactivate and activate Jetpack.
+Confirm that the modal that appears on reactivation lacks the word too.

 ### Simple Payments widget

 We added a warning for admin users when there are Simple Payments products published on pages/posts or as a Widget and Simple Payments is disabled.